gazconroy/digital-comma/_posts/2020-11-19-let-it-flow.md

 # Create workbench app

 Microsoft's Power Apps have a useful direct connection to SharePoint lists which makes generating apps from such data sources much simpler.
-If you are new to Power Apps, check out [Audrie Gordon's video 'walkthrough'](https://youtu.be/JhomcXZaa28) to get a grasp for the basics.
+If you are new to Power Apps, check out [Audrie Gordon's video 'walkthrough'](https://youtu.be/JhomcXZaa28) to get a grasp of the basics.

 However, for your workbench app, I'd suggest adding individual fields one-by-one to a gallery (it's a much less frustrating experience overall).